daneroo/scrobble-books-data/apps/scrape-ng/README.md

 # scrape-ng

-Use playwright to crawl goodreads
+Use playwright and cheerio to crawl goodreads (reviews)

-- works with tsc, and bun - ts-node is OUT
+- works bun - ts-node is OUT

 ## TODO

-- [x] convert back to TS (on a branch)
-  - do I need tsconfig
 - [ ] testing bun vs node:test
-- [ ] validate what can be accomplished with no login (cheerio?)
-  - [ ] cheerio for unauthenticated
-  - [ ] compare with puppeteer output
+- [ ] compare with cheerio/puppeteer output
 - [ ] test and document the columns schema
 - [ ] column specifiers as data
 - [ ] run test on GitHub Actions/act